 It rightly should, as Tokyo is full of charms both old and new.
 Urban adventure, discovery, and just plain fun are sure to come your way as you traverse this notoriously vibrant city with us by your side.

-Day1： Arrival in Tokyo!
+Day 1: Arrival in Tokyo!

-Upon your request, it would be our pleasure to make dinner arrangements at a nearby fine restaurant.
+Afterward, it would be our pleasure to make dinner arrangements at a nearby fine restaurant.

 Examples of hotels selections in Tokyo:

 The Peninsula, Palace Hotel, Imperial Hotel